 Video games were founded around needing an obstacle to be overcome, which is part of why they are so popular and distinct from other medias.
 I would propose that in the 1980s-90s we saw the popularity of literature-mimicking genres of Adventure and Interactive Fiction because they contained puzzle play.
 These two genres then fell off as they were replaced by a new genre of video game that provided the puzzle play that was being sought.
 Interaction Fiction died out by the 1980s and the Adventure genre saw a decline in the 2000s at the time we saw a rise of the casual games portals which allowed people to play what they really wanted.

 Player needs were being better met by the new Casual Games genre which provided an abundance of Match-3 and other puzzle mechanics.
 Why would a player go for an Adventure game for a story when they can simply pickup a book and read it?
 Alternatively, why would a player engage with an Adventure game for its puzzles when there were pure puzzle games available on the Internet?
+While those genres still command a loyal following, they are much less prominent as they once were.

 Some are sad that Adventure and Interactive Fiction have fallen off but I’m not surprised.
 Casual Games (a poor title since some of those games are very intense and require high hand-eye coordination) meet a primal need that has been with us for a very long time.
-Puzzles, maze, and riddle play predates the creation of video games by thousands of years and are an essential component of human mystery and culture.
+Puzzles, mazes, and riddle play predates the creation of video games by thousands of years and are an essential component of human mystery and culture.
 Humans may love to tell and hear stories but they also love to create and solve puzzles.

 As early as 2300 BC we see labyrinth drawings being popular around the world, particularly in Ancient Greece and Egypt.
 Not only where these labyrinths there to engage the solving mind, but also held religious and spiritual significance to ancient cultures.
 One of the most famous labyrinths was the ancient Cretan Labyrinth, supposedly built by King Minos of Greece for his mythic Minotaur.
 The labyrinth did actually exist, but the tale of the Minotaur is just a popular legend.
 Puzzles have been with us for thousands of years, predating the earliest literature (the first labyrinths dates around 2300 BC while the Epic of Gilgamesh dates around 2150 BC).